-I do have rhythm which is always a bonus and I think I’ll be able to pick it up well but it’s just really understanding the weight and the movement and the style and having the guy lead is just foreign to me because we did choreographed pieces and what I’ve done in the Dolls was booty popping and I don’t know if there’s booty pops in the Tango!
+I do have rhythm which is always a bonus and I think I’ll be able to pick it up well - but it’s just really understanding the weight and the movement and the style, and having the guy lead is just foreign to me because we did choreographed pieces.
+What I’ve done in the Dolls was booty popping and I don’t know if there’s booty pops in the Tango!

 Stacey Dooley - Partnered with Kevin Clifton